FirelyTeam/firely-docs/vonk/getting_started.rst

 Configuration
 -------------

-The section :ref:`configure_vonk` explains how you can configure the Vonk server.
+The section :ref:`configure_vonk` explains how you can configure the Firely Server server.

 .. _vonk_run: